coder/code-server/docs/FAQ.md

 > and you may only install and use Marketplace Offerings with Visual Studio Products and Services.

 As a result, we cannot offer any extensions on the Microsoft marketplace.
-Instead, we have created our own marketplace for open source extensions.
+Instead, we use the [Open-VSX extension gallery](https://open-vsx.org), which is also used by various other forks.
-It works by scraping GitHub for VS Code extensions and building them.
-It's not perfect but getting better by the day with more and more extensions.
+It isn't perfect, but its getting better by the day with more and more extensions.

+We also offer our own marketplace for open source extensions, but plan to deprecate it at a future date and completely migrate to Open-VSX.

 These are the closed source extensions presently unavailable: